 \subsection{LLM explanations must pass stress tests}

 As stress tests are regularly used to evaluate the robustness and reliability of AI systems, LLM outputs should also be assessed with relevant checkpoints.
-As presented with the experiment in Figure \ref{fig:traffic_scenarios}, \textit{counterfactual reasoning} is one form of stress test exploring alternative scenarios for causal reasoning.
+As presented in the experiment in Figure \ref{fig:traffic_scenarios}, \textit{counterfactual reasoning} is one form of stress test exploring alternative scenarios for causal reasoning.
 Furthermore, LLM explanations can also be evaluated against \textit{benchmark datasets} dedicated to evaluating the robustness of various forms of explanations.
 A recent study shows that replacing keywords in questions results in the deterioration of the reasoning capabilities of seven well-known LLMs from OpenAI, Gemini, and LLaMA families \cite{wang-etal-2024-mmlu}.
-For this purpose, this study presents the MMLU-SR benchmark enabling reasoning and understanding ability of LLM models by focusing on ``Question Only,” ``Answer Only,” and “Question and Answer” scenarios to ensure an LLM simply does not predict the next token but truly understands the concept and context in such predictions.
+For this purpose, this study presents the MMLU-SR benchmark, enabling reasoning and understanding ability of LLM models by focusing on ``Question Only,” ``Answer Only,” and “Question and Answer” scenarios to ensure an LLM simply does not predict the next token but truly understands the concept and context in such predictions.
 Finally, it is important to test LLMs via specific \textit{stress prompts} to evaluate the capability of such models in the real world, where stress cases are highly anticipated.
 StressPrompt, a novel benchmark by \cite{shen2025stressprompt}, shows that carefully crafted specific prompts can alter the internal states of LLM models, leading to incorrect responses in critical applications.
-Analogously, another recent benchmark, Humanity's Last Exam \cite{phan2025humanity}, released in early 2025, shows that even the most advanced LLM models such as GPT-5 \cite{gpt5systemcard2025}, Grok-2 \cite{xai2024grok2}, Grok 4 \cite{xai2025grok4}, GPT-4o \cite{hurst2024gpt}, Gemini 2.5 \cite{comanici2025gemini}, Claude 4.5 Sonnet \cite{anthropic2025claude45}, and DeepSeek-R1 \cite{guo2025deepseek} perform below or around 25\% accuracy in predicting correct answers to 2,500 domain-specific difficult questions across various disciplines.
-Hence, the robustness of LLM explanations might be holistically assessed by the degree to which explanations remain consistent, faithful, and resistant to manipulation or noise across variations in input, context, or adversarial attacks, supported by the examples provided in Section 6.2 and \cite{shen2025stressprompt}.
-Whether targeted explainees are laypeople, general domain users, or domain experts, truly understanding prompts/questions and predicting faithful and factually correct explanations for such queries is a paramount feature of a trustworthy LLM.
+Analogously, another recent benchmark, Humanity's Last Exam \cite{phan2025humanity}, released in early 2025, shows that even the most advanced LLM models such as GPT-5 \cite{gpt5systemcard2025}, Grok-2 \cite{xai2024grok2}, Grok-4 \cite{xai2025grok4}, GPT-4o \cite{hurst2024gpt}, Gemini 2.5 \cite{comanici2025gemini}, Claude 4.5 Sonnet \cite{anthropic2025claude45}, and DeepSeek-R1 \cite{guo2025deepseek} perform below or around 25\% accuracy in predicting correct answers to 2,500